 With that said, there are certainly some basic archetypes; some broad categories into which most organizational cultures can be placed.
 These are some of the most common ones:

 - The clan.
 Clan cultures are all about collaborative work.
 Basically, in a clan culture, all your employees view themselves as part of a big family; everyone is united by the same sense of purpose, and they work together to achieve the same ends.
 Clan cultures are bound together by the values of teamwork and open communication, and leadership happens through agreed-upon standards.

 - Adhocracy.
 The second type of organizational culture is the adhocracy, which is all about creative energy.
-Here, innovation and risk-taking are rewarded, and the people who tend to succeed are the ones with the most entrepreneurial mindsets.
+Innovation and risk-taking are rewarded.
+The people who tend to succeed are the ones with the most entrepreneurial mindsets.
 The primary values are being nimble, dynamic, and ready to embrace change.

 - Market cultures.
 Market cultures are all about employees competing with one another to see who can yield the most impressive results.
 These are highly goal-oriented cultures, with leaders who can be fairly exacting, aggressive, and demanding.
 In a market culture, everyone wants to beat their rivals—period.

 - Hierarchy culture.
 Finally, there’s the hierarchy culture.
 Here, the dominant values are control and rigid adherence to structure.
 Most large, stereotypical bureaucracies fall under this umbrella.

 Again, these are broad terms, but you can probably get some idea of which bucket you’d choose for your organizational culture.

 Now that we’ve discussed the primary types of organizational culture, the next step is understanding what makes organizational culture so meaningful.
 Why does any of this matter, anyway?
 There are a few reasons: